fbpx

 TPLF is problematic for a variety of reasons.

 Allowing outsiders to secretly use courtrooms as a trading floor incentivizes the filing of non-meritorious litigation.
-Litigation is extremely expensive, and businesses will avoid it at all costs.
-Therefore, businesses often have no choice but to settle rather than engage in protracted litigation, regardless of whether the claims are legitimate.
+Litigation is extremely expensive, and businesses seek to avoid it.
+Businesses often settle cases rather than engage in protracted and costly litigation, regardless of whether the claims are legitimate.
 Since TPLF lets plaintiffs off the hook for legal costs, there is little risk for them to advance non-meritorious claims.

-TPLF allows funders to exercise undue control or influence over the litigation.
-For example, in some TPLF agreements, there are provisions that allow funders to make strategic decisions (e.g., some funding agreements allow funders to decide when to settle, even if the plaintiff would rather proceed to trial).
+TPLF allows funders to exercise undue control or influence over the litigation to the detriment of courts, defendants and plaintiffs.
+For example, in some TPLF agreements, there are provisions that allow funders to make strategic decisions like whether and when to settle, even if the plaintiff would rather proceed to trial.
 Unlike attorneys, funders do not owe a fiduciary duty to the plaintiffs and may not be acting in their best interest.

 TPLF often contravenes the Model Rules of Professional Conduct, which are designed to ensure that lawyers act in the best interest of their clients.
 For example, rule 5.4 prohibits fee-splitting between a lawyer and a nonlawyer.
 Certain TPLF agreements violate Rule 5.4’s fee-splitting provision because funders are paid a percentage of the legal fees secured by the plaintiff’s attorney.
 Rule 5.4 also prohibits nonlawyers from having an ownership interest in law firms.
 Some litigation funders would like to abolish Rule 5.4 to acquire ownership interests in law firms to streamline funding.